 Family Contact Guidance

-We recognise how important it is for children and young people to have contact with their birth family.
-Whilst face to face contact may be tricky at this time, we would encourage you to set up virtual contact (Skype, FaceTime, WhatsApp video) as a means for children and young people to stay in touch with their birth family safely.
+We recognise how important it is for children and young people to have contact with their birth family and are encouraging face to face contact wherever possible.
+If this is not possible, we would encourage you to set up virtual contact (Skype, FaceTime, WhatsApp video) as a means for children and young people to stay in touch with their birth family safely.

 Social Worker Visits

 There have been no statutory changes to the frequency or type of visits social workers need to undertake.
 Visits to children with a child protection plan, or in our care, remain a statutory duty to ensure their needs are being met and any risk of harm is being managed and/or prevented.

 Before social workers make a visit, they will telephone ahead and check that the household is well, self-isolating or unwell with Covid-19 symptoms.
 In line with Government guidelines, social workers will be wearing a mask and gloves when they visit, if they are not please ask them to do so.

 In some situations, we may need to conduct a ‘virtual visit’, guidance given to social workers is shared below.

 - Undertake checks with agencies who have had contact with the child or young person.
 E.g. if the child is in the school provision for vulnerable children

 - Speak to parents/carer via phone, WhatsApp, Skype, FaceTime etc.